BBVA/kapow/docs/source/concepts/route_matching.rst

    link routes to its section

-Each incoming request is matched against the routes in the route table in strict order, for each route in the route table, the criteria are checked.
+Each incoming request is matched against the routes in the route table in strict order.
+For each route in the route table, the criteria are checked.
 If the request does not match, the next route in the route list is examined.